 When You Can’t Forgive Yourself, Therapy Can Help

 Working with a therapist is a great way to work through the barriers to self-forgiveness.
 Your therapist can help you learn where these barriers came from and how to heal from them.
 Therapy is also an opportunity to learn coping mechanisms for emotionally uncomfortable experiences.
-There are many resources to help you choose a therapist, including online directories.4
+There are many resources you can use to help you choose a therapist, including asking your primary care provider for a referral, referencing your insurance information, or using an online therapist directory.4

 Final Thoughts